beaconsproject/disturbance_explorer/docs/user_guide.md

 The "Statistics" tab on the right panel provides summaries for the study area.
 If Intact Forest Landscapes (IFL) for the years 2000 and 2020 are available, users can compare their generated undisturbed areas to these reference datasets.
-The table also displays the statistics on fires, mining claims, and protected areas if provided.
+The table also displays statistics on fires, mining claims, and protected areas if the spatial layers were uploaded.
 <br><br>
 <center><img src="pics/stats.png" width="600"><br>Figure 5.
 Statistics generated for the study area (red box - top right) includes % area undisturbed and disturbed.</center>
 <br><br>

 ### Download data

-Finally, users can navigate to the **Download data** panel to download the undisturbed and disturbed area maps as spatial layers in a GeoPackage format, which can be further viewed and analyzed in a GIS application such as QGIS.
+Finally, users can navigate to **Download data** on the left sidebar to download the undisturbed and disturbed area maps as spatial layers in a GeoPackage which can be further viewed and analyzed in a GIS application such as QGIS.
 <br><br>
 <center><img src="pics/dwd.png" width="600"><br>Figure 6.
 Download the GeoPackage.</center>
 <br><br>